quarva/netlify-plugin-sitrep/README.md

 |SITE_ID|Must be configured by the user|
 |DEPLOY_ID|provided by Netlify, but can be configured by the user|
 |BUILD_ID|provided by Netlify, but can be configured by the user|

+---
+Contextual Redirects for Netlify is a foundry project from [Quarva](https://quarva.com/).